pavel-maltsev/IBM-IIDR-deployment/IIDR on Ubuntu 04 - configure Management Console on Win.md

 ## Launch Management Console

 ## One time pre-work

-User Name `admin`
+Login to Management Console UI

-Password  - the one setup on previous file with Access server deployment `inf0Server`
+- User Name `admin`

-Server Name `192.168.171.131` in my case
+ - Password  - the one which has been setup on previous file with Access server deployment - `inf0Server`

-Here either server name if DNS is set up or IP address.
-IP address can be checked on Ubuntu VM with `ip addr`
+- Server Name `192.168.171.131` in my case.

-Port Number (also is taken from results for Access Server deployment) `10101`
+Here it should be either server name if DNS is set up, or IP address.
+IP address can be checked on Ubuntu VM with `ip addr`.

-At the first login console will require to change password for admin user of Access Server
+- Port Number (also is taken from results of Access Server deployment) `10101`

-Enter new password `admin` - that is incorrect - requires 2 alphabetic and 2 non-alphabetic characters.
+On first login the console will require to change password for admin user of Access Server.

-e.g. `adminx01`
+Enter new password for `admin` - it requires at least 8 total, 2 alphabetic and 2 non-alphabetic characters, e.g. `adminx01`

 ## Configure Access Manager

-Switch to Access Manager tab
+Switch to Access Manager tab.

-At the bottom the User Management section displays this only user with details
+At the bottom the User Management section displays this only user with few details.

 ### Create DB2 Datastore